Tōbu Nikkō Line: History

 From 17 March 2012, station numbering was introduced on all Tobu lines, with Tobu Nikko Line stations adopting the prefix "TN" in orange.

 The former Skytree Train and 300 series limited express trains, Rapid, and Section Rapid services were discontinued from the start of the revised timetable on 21 April 2017.

+Incidents

+On 20 August 2026, four Tobu Railway workers were struck and killed by a limited express train outside of Shin-Kanuma Station as they were spraying herbicide to remove weeds from the tracks.
+Police began an investigation into whether relevant safety regulations were followed at the time of the accident.